mikebridge/kafka-akka-stream-play-demo/README.md

 This demo is a single page web site which takes a form input, sends it as a json XHR request to a simple [Scala Controller](https://github.com/mikebridge/kafka-akka-stream-play-demo/blob/master/app/controllers/HomeController.scala) in [Play Framework 2.5](https://www.playframework.com/), which then pipes it to a [Kafka](http://kafka.apache.org/) Unified Log.
 A listener then receives a notification from Kafka via an event stream via [Reactive Kafka](https://github.com/akka/reactive-kafka) and sends it immediately back to the browser as an HTML5 EventSource event.

+It's also possible also send text messages to the browser and listen to the event stream from the command line using the default command line producer/consumer that comes with Kafka.

 This demo does not do anything fancy with topics, partitions groups---all messages go to and from all listening clients.

 ## Set up